tentone/potree-core/README.md

  - This project was originally based on [Potree Viewer 1.6](https://github.com/potree/potree) and is now since version 2.0 based on the [shiukaheng fork](https://github.com/shiukaheng/potree-loader) of the [Potree-Loader](https://github.com/pnext/three-loader).
  - Potree is a web based pouint cloud visualizer project created by Markus Schütz.
  - This project contains only the main parts of the potree project adapted to be more easily used as a independent library, the code was adapted from the original repositorys.
- - Support for pointclouds from LAS, LAZ, Binary files and Greyhound server.
+ - Support for pointclouds from LAS, LAZ, Binary files.
+ - Some features require support for the following GL extensions
+   - EXT_frag_depth, WEBGL_depth_texture, OES_vertex_array_object

  ### TO DO
  - Supports logarithmic depth buffer (just by enabling it on the threejs renderer), useful for large scale visualization.